3-3-3 Rule for Dogs Explained

 small white and tan dog looking scared

-your dog may feel overwhelmed and nervous.
+Your dog is likely overwhelmed, nervous, and unsure.
+Don’t expect too much right away.
 They might not eat or drink much and could be scared or unsure about their new environment.

 • Feeling overwhelmed